reaper699/lisk-docs/APIReference.md

-# Crypti API
+# Lisk API
 ## INTRODUCTION
-Crypti Wallet REST API.
+Lisk Wallet REST API.
 All api using /api prefix.
 ### How to work with API
 - Information need to return.
 - Success parameter.
 Determines the success of a response.